Stochastic processes with random contexts: a characterization, and adaptive estimators for the transition probabilities: Introduction

+\paragraph{Structural results} We prove that a stationary stochastic process $\bX$ is a random context process if and only if its transition probabilities are almost surely continuous functions of the infinite past.
+We also show that there exists a well-defined {\em minimal random context representation}, whose $K_0$ is stochastically dominated by any other choice of randomized stopping time that is compatible with $\bX$.
+In this sense, the minimal representation ``looks as little as possible into the past"~in order to determine the next symbol.
+In order to prove these results, a crucial idea is to introduce certain minorants of the transition probabilities, which are defined in \secref{definitions} and used throughout the paper.

-Inspired by \thmref{kalikovmin}, we construct an estimator for the transition probabilities that tries to mimick the minimal random context representation.
-The intuition is that mimicking minimality leads to succinct estimators and should translate into favourable statistical properties.
-In what follows $d_{\rm TV}$ is the total variation distance (cf. \secref{notation}) and $N_{n-1}(w)$ counts the number of occurrences of a string $w$ as a substring of $(X_1,\dots,X_{n-1})$ (cf. \secref{estimation.basics}). \begin{theorem}[Proven in \secref{oracle}] Given a confidence parameter $1-\delta\in (0,1)$ and a sample $X_1^n\in A_1^n$ from $\bX$, one can efficiently compute estimated transition probabilities $\hatP(a|x)$ $(a,x)\in A\times A^{-1}_{-\infty}$ which satisfy the following property with probability $\geq 1-\delta$: for all $x^{-1}_{-\infty}\in A^{-1}_{-\infty}$ and $L\in\N$, then
+\paragraph{Strongly consistent estimation} we construct an estimator for the transition probabilities and for the distribution of the minimal~$K_0$.
+The estimator tries to mimic the minimal random context representation by estimating the minorants mentioned above.
+The intuition behind it is that mimicking minimality leads to succinct estimators and should translate into favorable statistical properties.
+In fact, we will show that our estimates are strongly consistent if $\bX$ is ergodic.